kercheval/GradleCMPlugin/README.md

 for the vcs, so if you wish these tags published in a central repository, you will need to push the tags to the origin repository explicitly (this would be 'git push origin --tags' for git users).
-The buildversiontag task always depends on the buildversion task and will use variables created in buildversion task for tag output.
+The `buildversiontag` task always depends on the `buildversion` task and will use variables created in the `buildversion` configuration block for tag output.

 The tag and comment inserted into VCS will be output when the --info command line option is used on the gradle command line.